BartmanAbyss/vscode-amiga-debug/README.md

 ## Caveats
 - sometimes when you're multiplying 2 WORDs together, `gcc` tries to use a (slow) 32-bit multiply.
 So if you have performance-critical multiplications, consider using the `muluw` and `mulsw` functions from `gcc8_c_support.h`

+## Contributing
+For development, just install the latest [node.js](https://nodejs.org/en/), create a new directory, clone the repository `git clone https://github.com/BartmanAbyss/vscode-amiga-debug.git`, then install the dependencies with `npm install`.
+To build, open the directory in VS Code and hit `F5`.
+You can then test the extension without building a `.vsix`.
+To build a `.vsix`, `npm install -g vsce` (once), and then `vsce package`.

 ## Porting
 Currently this extension only works on Windows due to the included Windows-only binaries of gcc, gdb, elf2hunk and WinUAE.
 Compilation of gcc, gdb and elf2hunk on Linux should be trivial, as gcc and gdb only contain about 10 lines of code modifications. elf2hunk should work on Linux out-of-the-box.
 However, porting the GDB-server contained in WinUAE to FS-UAE could be a bit more work.
 99% of WinUAE changes are contained in `od-win32/barto_gdbserver.cpp|h`.